fraziern/ttr-graph/README.md

  2. An edge is defined using the syntax `node1,node2,weight`
  3. Lines starting with a `#` are considered comments and are ignored

-The current iteration of `graph.txt` contains *all* the edges in TTR.
+The current iteration of `weights.txt` contains *all* the edges in TTR.

 Everything else right now is an experimental test or a utility.